DotnetNative/DotnetNativeBase/DotnetNativeBase/PACK.md

-A library containing structures for easy use of C# in native build
+Library containing structures for easy use of C# in native build